actualbudget/docs/docs/advanced/bank-sync/gocardless.md

 **How many times can I sync with  GoCardless?**
-In the free tier, you can sync 50 times per month.
+In the free tier, you can have up to 50 bank connections.
 If you sync to two different banks (with three accounts in each bank), that is counted as two connections.
+Once a connection is active, you can pull data from that connection as many times as you like, although many banks rate-limit GoCardless, and thus you, to a couple of pulls every day.
 For more information, see the [Bank Account Data API Usage](https://bankaccountdata.zendesk.com/hc/en-gb/articles/11528933493916-Bank-Account-Data-API-Usage-how-is-your-usage-number-calculated) topic in the GoCardless FAQ.